Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Results

 \subsubsection{Quantitative evaluation results on LDPET dataset}

 We have used the max-min normalization method to normalize images for training.
 An average test results on all 9 patients are shown in Table \ref{comparison_pet}.
-As shown in the table, our method outperforms the other approaches and achieves a PSNR of 32.73.
+As shown in the table, our base model outperforms the other approaches and achieves a PSNR of 32.73, except Unet.
 Although its performance is 0.31 dB lower than Unet, it achieves a comparable SSIM with substantially fewer parameters.
-Figure \ref{LDPET_violin} shows the violin plots for the 9 patients in the test set.
-Our model demonstrates more stable PSNR and RMSE performance across patients compared with Unet.
-Note that in the PET denoising experiment, we did not use the Sobel loss due to convergence issues.
+The model was further scaled up by increasing the number of residual convolutional layers with skip-connections and incorporating two residual Swin-Transformer bottleneck blocks, each containing four bottleneck units.
+In addition, since the ESGA module within the Swin-Transformer block did not improve performance, the original Swin-Transformer module was retained.
+Fig. \ref{LDPET_violin} shows the violin plots of the scaled large EHSANet for the 9 patients in the test set.
+Our model demonstrates slightly better results on PSNR and RMSE performance across patients compared with Unet.

-Figure \ref{LDPET_fig} shows the denoised results of an abdominal image.
+Fig. \ref{LDPET_fig} shows the denoised results of an abdominal image.
 As observed, CTformer and Swin-Unet produce grid-like artifacts in the image.
 RED-CNN and SwinIR fail to capture the image patterns.
-U-Net and HSANet appear to capture them better than the other methods, although their results are overly smooth.
+U-Net and EHSANet appear to capture them better than the other methods, although their results are overly smooth.